Macron and Le Pen advance to French presidential runoff - News 12 Now

 Voting took place amid heightened security in the first election under France’s state of emergency, which has been in place since gun-and-bomb attacks in Paris in 2015.

-Macron supporters went wild at the announcement of polling agency projections, cheering, singing “La Marseillaise” anthem, waving French tricolor and European flags and shouting “Macron, president!”.
+Macron supporters at his election day headquarters in Paris went wild at the polling agency projections, cheering, singing “La Marseillaise” anthem, waving French tricolor and European flags and shouting “Macron, president!”

+Le Pen supporters were equally enthusiastic.
+With a broad smile, Le Pen stood before an adoring crowd, said her National Front party will represent “the great alternative” to the French people and pledged to open a “much-needed” debate on globalization.

 “We will win!”
-Le Pen supporters chanted in her election day headquarters in Henin-Beaumont.
+Le Pen supporters chanted in her election day headquarters in the northern French town of Henin-Beaumont.
 They burst into a rendition of the French national anthem, and waved French flags and blue flags with “Marine President” inscribed on them.

 CBS News foreign correspondent Elizabeth Palmer reported ahead of the vote that Le Pen is a real contender.
 Like Donald Trump, she talks about patriotism, cracking down on immigration and bringing back blue-collar jobs.
 But there’s a big difference: Le Pen’s main base is among the young.